9-0 ruling masks deep division on gerrymandering at Supreme Court

 That was not the end of the matter for Justice Elena Kagan.
 Writing a concurring opinion for the four liberal justices, Kagan warned of the "evils of gerrymandering" to democracy and tried to offer a blueprint for future plaintiffs to prove injury on various constitutional grounds -- including a First Amendment right of free association.

 But Roberts retorted that her opinion, essentially, does not matter.
 The court's ruling, he said, was set forth in his opinion "and none other."
-And while the court did not close the door on eventual review of partisan gerrymanders, it put out no welcome map.
+And while the court did not close the door on eventual review of partisan gerrymanders, it put out no welcome mat.
 Roberts's opinion showed none of Kagan's concern for the way gerrymandering could rig elections, as the country heads to the 2020 Census and redistricting cycle.

 The chief justice's concerns focused on when -- and perhaps subtly, whether -- judges should ever be involved in the map-drawing process.
 At oral arguments last fall, Roberts said that if judges began reviewing politically lopsided maps, siding with either Democrats or Republicans, their actions would be viewed as simply favoring one party over another.